-- Record the details, including the pupil's name, the name of the test and any specific question in which the pupil was advantaged by cheating. - [KS1 only] Make appropriate adjustments to the pupil's raw score when marking. - [KS2 only] Move the pupil to another location, if appropriate. - [KS2 only] Still collect the pupil's test script with other pupils' test scripts no information will be enclosed when the scripts are sent for marking. - Follow the school's Behaviour Policy.
+- Record the details, including the pupil's name, the name of the test and any specific question in which the pupil was advantaged by cheating. - [KS2 only] Move the pupil to another location, if appropriate. - [KS2 only] Still collect the pupil's test script with other pupils' test scripts no information will be enclosed when the scripts are sent for marking. - Follow the school's Behaviour Policy.